MilkmanAbi/ytcui/README.md

 ```bash
 git clone https://github.com/MilkmanAbi/ytcui.git && cd ytcui && chmod +x install.sh && ./install.sh
 ```
+> OIS integration coming soon...
+Will improve the quality of upgrading, installing, uninstalling and features management and config handling...

 The installer walks you through everything — backend, thumbnails, theme — then builds and installs to your PATH.